Two houses, one old and one new.

 Architect (Concept & Planning) : Konishi Gaffney Architects

-Architect (Detail design and construction) : A-Zero Architects
+Architect (Detail Design & construction) : A-Zero Architects

 Giles Bruce, Shoichi Sado